CMSTrackerDPG/SiPixelTools-PixelTriplets/README.md

 - Gen+IBC method can be activated by uncommenting the line `process.PixelCPEGenericESProducer.IrradiationBiasCorrection = True` in `pxl_BPIX_FPIX_genIBC.py`

-##Running the code with CRAB
+## Running the code with CRAB

 An example for a CRAB submit file is included.
+Change following lines:

+-`config.General.requestName`
-Change -`config.General.requestName` -`config.Data.inputDataset` DAS path to file -`config.Data.outputDatasetTag`
+-`config.Data.inputDataset` DAS path to file -`config.Data.outputDatasetTag`